JessBaxter/esl/src/app/skills/speaking/b2-upper-intermediate/customs-and-behaviours/page.md

 nextjs:
   metadata:
     title: 'Customs and behaviours'
-    description: This is a collection of 50 'customs and behaviours' questions, focusing on learning English in Australia.
+    description: This is a collection of 50 'customs and behaviours' questions, for students learning English in Australia.
 ---

 1. What's a unique custom from your culture that you think others should adopt?